Sprinkles and Sprouts

 • Blitz again until you have a finely chopped mixture.

-• Add the chicken mince and whizz until combined.
+• Add the chicken mince and pulse chop until just combined.

-• Fill a bowl with water and dip you hands in.
+• Fill a bowl with water and dip your hands in.

-• Remove about a teaspoon of the mixture and shape into a small ball.
+• Remove about a ½ tablespoon of the mixture and shape it into a small ball.

 • Place the ball on a lined baking sheet and repeat. (and repeat......)

 • Once you have finished, heat the oil in a large frying pan and cook the meatballs in batches.
-Keep that pan on a medium high heat and cook them for 3-4 minutes, rolling them about the pan to cook on all sides and prevent them sticking or burning.
-After 3 minutes remove a ball and cut it open to check there is no pink.
+Keep that pan on medium-high heat and cook them for 3-4 minutes, rolling them about the pan to cook on all sides and prevent them from sticking or burning.
+After 3 minutes, remove a ball and cut it open to check there is no pink.

 Notes